The Late, Great Tony Todd is a Badass Bad Guy in the 1996 action comedy classic The Rock

 If I were the government, I’d respond to this threat with, “100 million?
 You got it!
 That’s a steal for what you’re threatening.
 Hell, taking over Alcatraz is probably going to cost so much you’ll barely even make a profit!
 For PR alone, let’s get you set up with the money and just pretend this never happened!”

-But there would be no movie if the bad guys got what they wanted immediately so of course the government instead chooses options that involve the possible deaths of millions rather than fork over an eminently reasonable amount of cash.
+But there would be no movie if the bad guys got what they wanted immediately, so of course, the government instead chooses options that involve the possible deaths of millions rather than fork over an eminently reasonable amount of cash.

 The Rock seems to subscribe to the curious strain of Conservative/Libertarian thought that holds that the most patriotic and noble thing a citizen can do is to take arms against the United States in violent defiance if the government behaves in ways they personally find illegitimate or immoral.
 In a related development, these “patriots” also tend to be big fans of symbols of the Confederacy, who really ran with the idea that it’s totally cool to rebel against the US government if you disagree with them.